sdr-enthusiasts/plane-alert-db/README.md

 This project consists of lists of 'interesting' aircraft, formatted as CSV files.
 The list is designed to work with the excellent **https://github.com/kx1t/docker-planefence** .

-I use it to run an automated twitter account using my own adsb data **https://twitter.com/GetToTheChopp11**

 # Current Content